Speech Therapy Treatments For Hypernasality

 Our speech therapists are trained to properly deal with a myriad of speech disorders.

-Not only will we work with you in our office, but we are able to provide a personalized treatment plan that includes exercises you can practice at home.
+We can work with you, or your child in our office, but we are able to provide a personalized treatment plan that includes exercises you can practice at home as well.

 Starting with a thorough assessment of your condition, your speech therapist can help identify the cause of your hypernasality issues and possible causes.

-From there, they can assess your vocal sounds, and observe the path of air through your nose.
+From there, they can assess your voice, and observe the path of air through your nose.

-This is noninvasive and often performed by using a mirror and observing where it fogs up as you breathe.
+This is non invasive and often involves just using a mirror and observing where it fogs up as you breathe.

-If the root cause of your hypernasality is due to the structures in your mouth which are affecting the direct airflow, speech therapy alone won’t solve it.
+If the root cause of your hypernasality is due to the structures in your mouth affecting the direct airflow, speech therapy alone won’t solve it.

 Curious about what techniques your speech therapist may implement?